celo-org/developer-tooling/docs/command-line-interface/governance.md

   --hotfix=<value>                                          Hash of hotfix proposal --jsonTransactions=<value>                                Output proposal JSON to
                                                             provided file
+  --nonwhitelisters                                         If set, displays validators
+                                                            that have not whitelisted
+                                                            the hotfix.(will be removed
+                                                            when L2 launches
+  --notwhitelisted                                          List validators who have not
+                                                            whitelisted the specified
+                                                            hotfix (will be removed when
+                                                            L2 launches
   --proposalID=<value>                                      UUID of proposal to view --raw                                                     Display proposal in raw
                                                             bytes format
+  --whitelisters                                            If set, displays validators
+                                                            that have whitelisted the
+                                                            hotfix.(will be removed when
+                                                            L2 launches

 DESCRIPTION
   Show information about a governance proposal, hotfix, or account.